ericksilvadev/assets-tree/README.md

 ## Strategies

-To enhance performance, I used some strategies that I found fit the solution.
+To enhance performance and write a better code, I used some strategies that I found fit the solution.
 Let's talk about them.

 ### Angular OnPush Change Detection Strategy